 Normal range

 For both men and women, HDL cholesterol levels should be above 40 mg/dL, while LDL levels (also known as bad cholesterol) should be under 130 mg/dL.
-Read more about the normal ranges of cholesterol and your levels should be.
+Read more about the normal ranges of cholesterol and what your levels should be.

 Importance of HDL